Healthy Recipes Blog

 • In addition to scallions or chives, you can sprinkle the finished dish with sesame seeds.

-• You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them gently, covered, in the microwave at 50% power.
-You can freeze the leftovers in freezer bags for up to three months.
-Thaw them overnight in the refrigerator.
+• You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them, covered, in the microwave at 50% power or enjoy them cold - I generally dislike reheated proteins, so I flake the leftovers and add them to salads.
+You can also freeze the cooled leftovers in freezer bags for up to three months.
+Thaw them overnight in the fridge.

 Nutrition per Serving